 You can use all sorts of flavours and add-ins to make it your very own, super-secret family recipe (I won't tell).
 People will beg you to divulge how in the world you made it yourself, and you can just smile mysteriously and say, oh, it's much too complicated to explain and then close your eyes and slide another decadent forkful into your mouth, sighing happily while you moan with pleasure.

 Or some such scenario.

-(This cake is a bit of a departure from totally healthy ingredients.
-I kind of cringe when I use the frozen whipped topping, and I will definitely try a real whipped cream topping next time, but I figure it’s still better than buying a prepared ice cream cake from the store, which was my daughter’s request for her birthday.
-Besides, I knew I could make this one gluten-free for her.)
+Kitchen Frau Notes: I don't usually use frozen whipped topping, but I make an exception for this cake, as plain whipped cream freezes too hard and gets ice crystals, but I figure it's still better than buying a prepared ice cream cake from the store, which was my daughter's request for her birthday.
+Besides, I knew I could make this one gluten-free for her.

 When I make the gluten-free version, no one can tell.
 I use gluten-free Oreo-type or gluten-free graham or other cookies for the crust, and make sure all the other ingredients are gluten-free, too.